T'POL: Our beliefs are based on logic and the pursuit of clarity.

 ARCHER: What?

-TUCKER: (reaching into where the alien stuck his arm) Right up there.
+TUCKER: Right up there.
 See that conduit?

 ARCHER: Yeah.